Environmental Due Diligence

 - Consider conducting Environmental Due Diligence early in the property acquisition, grant application, or project planning process.
 Know the environmental risks and available funding and liability-protection options before you commit to a property sale or a development project.

-- Phase 2 Environmental Site Assessments may be performed before or after the sale of a property.
-Stone Environmental can provide advice throughout the project planning or decision making process.
+- Phase II ESAs may be performed before or after the sale of a property depending on the User's tolerance of risk and site attributes.
+Stone Environmental can provide advice throughout the project planning and decision-making process to limit or eliminate environmental liability

 - Are you relying on a Phase 1 Environmental Site Assessment that is more than six months old, or that was completed for someone other than yourself or your organization?
 Contact Stone to discuss whether additional Environmental Due Diligence may be warranted to protect the interests of you or your organization.